 - Willingness to support the purpose and mission of Calgary Learns

 How to apply

 - Review the information on this page and on the rest of our website.

 - Email your resume and a letter expressing your interest in joining the board to the Board Development Committee (email: email@example.com).

 - Complete the skills survey at https://docs.google.com/forms/d/e/1FAIpQLSclPel303NNHtfFWKyjyjdXpPhELqguoUptcZu98SvxFvkAfA/viewform?usp=sf_link

 - Feel free to contact us if you have any questions at 403 266-6444 ext.
 1

-Mission: Calgary Learns supports the Calgary community to provide accessible and innovative lifelong learning opportunities for adults.
+Mission: Calgary Learns leads the Calgary community by supporting accessible and innovative programs meeting adult foundational learning needs.

 - Build the capacity of adult learning organizations to meet the needs of foundational learners delivered through a high-quality, learner-centred model